-Only the CTD data meets the requirements of working draft CMH-17 Rev G. The normalized CTD data did not pass the ADK test so it requires the ANOVA method to compute basis values, but with data from only three batches, these values are considered estimates and may result in overly conservative basis values.
+Only the CTD data meets the requirements of CMH-17-1G.
+The normalized CTD data did not pass the ADK test so it requires the ANOVA method to compute basis values, but with data from only three batches, these values are considered estimates and may result in overly conservative basis values.
 However, the normalized CTD data did pass the ADK test after the modified CV transform and modified CV basis values are provided.